 Explore the romantic Isle of Skye on a full-day trip from Inverness.
 Taking in spectacular Highland scenery, your tour passes Loch Ness and the ruins of Eilean Donan Castle before reaching Skye, where gnarly mountain peaks and hillsides swathed in purple heather are framed by soft, sandy beaches.
-Enjoy lunch in Broadford and walks around Loch Slappin and the Strathaird Peninsula.
+Enjoy lunch in Portree and walks around Loch Slappin and the Strathaird Peninsula.
 Before returning to Inverness, pass the gorgeous little island of Eilean Ban.

 Leave Inverness and head southwest to Loch Ness, the legendary freshwater loch in the Scottish Highlands.
 As you travel by minibus along the shore-side road, your expert guide will talk you through the myth of ‘Nessie’ – the fabled Loch Ness Monster.
-Stop at the wee village of Invermoriston to stretch your legs and see the delightful Thomas Telford Bridge.Continue traveling through pretty glens like Glen Moriston, and then pass alongside the Five Sisters mountain range.
-Stop outside Eilean Donan Castle to admire its incredibly picturesque ruins sprawled across the banks of three spectacular lochs.At the Kyle of Lochalsh, cross the famous Skye Bridge to reach the Isle of Skye itself.
-First stop is at the island’s second-largest settlement, Broadford, where you’ll visit a charming local inn for lunch (own expense).
+Stop at the wee village of Invermoriston to stretch your legs and see the delightful Thomas Telford Bridge.Continue travelling through pretty glens like Glen Moriston, and then pass alongside the Five Sisters mountain range.
+Stop outside Eilean Donan Castle to admire its incredibly picturesque beauty sprawled across the banks of three spectacular lochs.At the Kyle of Lochalsh, cross the famous Skye Bridge to reach the Isle of Skye itself.
+First stop is at the island’s second-largest settlement, Broadford.
 Then your tour of this beautiful island begins!
 Following the coastal road to Glen Suardal, pass the iconic Red Cuillin Hills and enjoy sweeping views of pretty Bla Bheinn (Blaven Mountain) from the village of Torrin.
-Take a stroll with your guide around the banks of Loch Slappin – one of Scotland’s most photographed lochs.
+From here we'll head to Portree, the capital of the island, for lunch (own expense).Take a stroll with your guide around the banks of Loch Slappin – one of Scotland’s most photographed lochs.
 As you amble around this picturesque spot, your guide will indulge you in the local pastime of beachcombing – scouting the shores for interesting rocks and fossils.
-After walking along the shores, enjoy a steep walk up Strathaird Peninsula to reach the tiny village of Egol.
-Spend time at leisure here, soaking up the stunning sea views across to Rum.Your journey back passes the little island of Eilean Ban, home to a large colony of otters and a wealth of wildlife.
+After walking along the shores, enjoy a steep walk up Strathaird Peninsula to reach the tiny village of Elgol.
+Spend time at leisure here.Your journey back passes the little island of Eilean Ban, home to a large colony of otters and a wealth of wildlife.
 The famous British writer Gavin Maxwell calls Eilean Ban home, and the wildlife here influenced his best-selling novel, Ring of Bright Water.
 Head back to Inverness via the village of Achnasheen and the dramatic Black Isle, arriving in the early evening.